 I like to add personal touches to any space I work on, like this name train we found on our last trip to England.

 Colorful paper lanterns brighten up the concrete ceiling.
 They’re battery powered, so they work as soft night lights.

 DIY Upholstered Bed

 I upholstered a budget-friendly wooden bed frame.
-This room doubles as a guest bedroom, hence why there’s such a big bed for such a small person.
+This room doubles as both a toddler bedroom and a guest bedroom, hence why there’s such a big bed for such a small person.

 The duvet cover and pillowcases were another simple DIY project.
 I took a plain white set that we already had, and added grosgrain ribbon using iron-on hemming tape.
 That kept it in place, then I went over the edges with my sewing machine.

-I used a trusty Expedit as the main toy storage.
-It works well as a garage for trucks, and also houses a few clothes (in the drawers), a metal bin for books and plastic storage for smaller toys.
+I used an Ikea Expedit as the main toy storage.
+It serves as a garage for trucks, and also houses clothes (in the drawers), a metal bin for books and plastic storage for smaller toys.
 The rest of the toys and clothes are in the closet.

 Toy Bins – Land of Nod